rdyar/rdyar.github.io/_posts/2016-07-16-aws-api-gateway-mapping-template-with-map-and-list-data-types.md

 ---
 I am using API Gateway to provide a simple (or so I thought) API using AWS DynamoDB for a photo ordering web app.
 Some of the data is nested in List data type, and others in a Map data type.

-After a lot of trial and error I came up with the following mapping template for the Inegration Response.
+After a lot of trial and error I came up with the following mapping template for the Integration Response.

 As part of our application we allow quantity discounts on a product (this is a photo ordering app so a product would be an 8x10 from an image uploaded).
 We express pricing on the back end as a string of numbers in the form of qty,price,qty,price.
 This is then transformed into an object when we put into Dynamo like this: "qty":price,"qty":price - this is then stored in Dynamo as a Map data type.